The Haagerup property is not invariant under quasi-isometry

-With the notable exception of amenability, each property listed above as a QI invariant is moreover known not to be a ME invariant.
-In the other direction, it is known that neither property (T) nor ratio of $L^2$-Betti numbers are QI invariants.
+With the notable exception of amenability, all QI-invariant properties listed above are known not to be ME invariant.
+In the other direction, it is known that neither property (T) nor the ratio of $L^2$-Betti numbers are QI invariants.
 It is therefore natural to ask whether the Haagerup property and weak amenability, which are both natural generalizations of amenability, are also QI invariants.
+We show that none of those properties are QI invariant, therefore settling a question raised in \cite[p.
+774]{CornulierTesseraValette07}.

-We show that these two properties are not QI invariants, settling an open problem raised in \cite[p.
-774]{CornulierTesseraValette07}. \begin{theorem} There exists two finitely generated groups $\Gamma$, $\Lambda$ which are quasi-isometric such that $\Gamma$ has the Haagerup property and is weakly amenable and $\Lambda$ has neither of those properties. \end{theorem}
+\begin{theorem} There exists two finitely generated groups $\Gamma$, $\Lambda$ which are quasi-isometric such that $\Gamma$ has the Haagerup property and is weakly amenable and $\Lambda$ has neither of those properties. \end{theorem}

 Our examples are fundamental groups of graphs of $\ZZ^2$'s.
-The quasi-isometric classification of such groups is addressed by Whyte \cite{Whyte10}.
-Cornulier-Valette \cite{CornulierValette12} characterized which such groups have the Haagerup property and which are weakly amenable.
-I turns out both answers depend on a holonomy map discussed in Section~\ref{sec:GBS}.
-We also discuss the key role of locally compact groups in Section~\ref{sec:LC}.
-In particular allowing unimodular compactly generated locally compact groups instead of finitely generated groups, we give examples as in Theorem~\ref{theorem:main} where both groups are of the form $\RR^2 \rtimes F$ where $F$ is a finitely generated free group (see Remark~\ref{remark:LCexamples}).
-In the appendix, Arnt, Pillon and Valette show that for $1 \leq p \leq 2$ the vanishing of equivariant $L^p$ compression is not a quasi-isometry invariant.
+On the one hand the quasi-isometric classification of such groups was obtained by Whyte \cite{Whyte10}\footnote{Since the preprint \cite{Whyte10} did not appear so far, Kevin Whyte was kind enough to write up the relevant part as Appendix A.}.
+On the other hand Cornulier-Valette \cite{CornulierValette12} characterized those groups with the Haagerup property (which, for this class of groups, turns out to be equivalent to weak amenability).
+It turns out that both answers depend on a holonomy map discussed in Section~\ref{sec:GBS}.
+We also point out the key role of locally compact groups in Section~\ref{sec:LC}.
+In particular allowing for unimodular compactly generated locally compact groups rather than finitely generated groups, we give examples as in Theorem~\ref{theorem:main} where both groups are of the form $\RR^2 \rtimes F$ with $F$ a finitely generated free group (see Remark~\ref{remark:LCexamples}).
+In Appendix B, Arnt, Pillon and Valette use our finitely generated examples to show that for $1 \leq p \leq 2$ the vanishing of equivariant $L^p$ compression is not a quasi-isometry invariant.